 - Regular dose of PCP

-- Personal characteristics, age, weight, metabolic rate
+- Personal characteristics, such as age, weight, and metabolic rate

 Because of the deeply impactful and long-lasting psychological effects of hallucinogenic drugs like PCP, a full detox can take anywhere from six months to a year after the last use of the drug.
 The most intense effects happen early on.